-• The Standing Committee noted that this measure was reviewed by the Scientific Methods Panel (SMP), which passed the measure on both reliability and validity.

-- The Standing Committee considered the reliability testing, in which two types of reliability testing were conducted at the measure score-level: (1) the intra-class correlation coefficient (ICC) using a split sample (i.e., test-retest) method and (2) the facility-level reliability (signal-to-noise reliability). - The median reliability was 0.72 with a range of 0.32 to 0.97 with the IQR of 0.54 (25th) to 0.83 (75th). - The SMP reviewed this measure and passed the measure on reliability (H-0; M-6; L-1; I-0). - The Standing Committee did not raise any major concerns with reliability and voted to uphold the SMP's decision to pass the measure on reliability.

-• The Standing Committee considered the validity testing, in which the developer conducted empirical validity testing at the measure score-level.
-Two measures were used for validity testing correlations: the Hospital Star Rating Mortality group and the overall Hospital Star-Rating.

-- The correlation between COPD RSMRs and the Star-Rating mortality score was -0.618, suggesting that hospitals with lower COPD RSMRs are more likely to have higher Star-Rating mortality scores. - The correlation between COPD RSMRs and the Star-Rating summary score was -0.165, suggesting that hospitals with lower COPD RSMRs are more likely to have higher Star-Rating summary scores. - The Standing Committee reviewed the risk adjustment model, noting that 41 risk factors were included in the model.
-The Standing Committee acknowledged that dual eligibility data obtained through enrollment data, the Agency for Healthcare Research and Quality's (AHRQ) Socioeconomic Status (SES) index, and Health Administration data were also included in the testing subset. - The SMP reviewed this measure and passed the measure on validity (H-2; M-5; L-0; I-0). - The Standing Committee did not raise any major concerns and voted to uphold the SMP's decision to pass the measure on validity. - 3.
-Feasibility: Total Votes-23; H-16; M-7; L-0; I-0
+• The Standing Committee noted that the SMP reviewed and passed this measure on both reliability and validity.
+Reliability • The Standing Committee considered the reliability testing, in which two types of reliability testing were conducted at the measure score level: (1) the ICC using a split sample (i.e., test-retest) method and (2) the facility-level reliability (signal-to-noise reliability). - The median reliability was 0.72 with a range of 0.32 to 0.97 with the interquartile range (IQR) of 0.54 (25th) to 0.83 (75th). - The SMP reviewed this measure and passed it on reliability (H-0; M-6; L-1; I-0). - The Standing Committee did not raise any major concerns with reliability and voted to uphold the SMP's decision to pass the measure on reliability.
+Validity - The Standing Committee considered the validity testing, in which the developer conducted empirical validity testing at the measure score level.
+Two measures were used for validity testing correlations: the Hospital Star Rating Mortality group and the overall Hospital Star Rating. - The correlation between COPD RSMRs and the Star Rating mortality score was -0.618, suggesting that hospitals with lower COPD RSMRs are more likely to have higher Star Rating mortality scores. - The correlation between COPD RSMRs and the Star Rating summary score was -0.165, suggesting that hospitals with lower COPD RSMRs are more likely to have higher Star Rating summary scores. - The Standing Committee reviewed the risk adjustment model, noting that 41 risk factors were included in the model.
+The Standing Committee acknowledged that dual-eligibility data obtained through enrollment data, the AHRQ SES index, and VHA data were also included in the testing subset. - The SMP reviewed this measure and passed the measure on validity (H-2; M-5; L-0; I-0). - The Standing Committee did not raise any major concerns and voted to uphold the SMP's decision to pass the measure on validity.
+3. Feasibility: Total Votes-23; H-16; M-7; L-0; I-0 (3a.

-(3a.
 Clinical data generated during care delivery; 3b.
 Electronic sources; 3c.
 Susceptibility to inaccuracies/ unintended consequences identified 3d.
-Data collection strategy can be implemented)
+Data collection strategy can be implemented) Rationale: